-Services that are covered for you What you must pay when you get these services Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
-The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
-There is no coinsurance, copay, or deductible for members eligible for this preventive screening.
+What you must pay when Services that are covered for you you get these services Abdominal aortic aneurysm screening In-Network There is no coinsurance, A one-time screening ultrasound for people at risk.
+The plan copay, or deductible for only covers this screening if you have certain risk factors and members eligible for this if you get a referral for it from your physician, physician preventive screening. assistant, nurse practitioner, or clinical nurse specialist.
+Out-of-Network There is no coinsurance, copay, or deductible for Medicare-covered abdominal aortic aneurysm screening.